wormhole-foundation/wormhole/whitepapers/0007_governor.md

 - Messages will be automatically released after a maximum time limit (this time limit can be adjusted through governance and is currently set to 24 hours).
   - _Messages released through this mechanism WOULD NOT be added to the list of the processed transactions to avoid impacting the daily notional limit as maintained by the sliding window._

+## Flow Canceling

+### Flow Canceling assets and Corridors
+Only certain assets transferred between certain chains can flow cancel.
+This works using two allow-lists:
+* The Flow Cancel token list
+* The Flow Cancel corridors list.
+A corridor is a pair of two chains.

+### Criteria for flow canceling
+An incoming transfer to a chain can flow cancel if all of the following conditions are met:
+* The transfer is not a big transfer
+* The asset is allow-listed in the file [flow_cancel_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/flow_cancel_tokens.go).
+* The source (emitter) chain and the destination (target) chain are connected by a corridor.
+* The flow cancel feature is enabled by a Guardian on start.

+### Effects

+When a flow cancel occurs, the "daily limit" of the destination chain is reduced by the USD value of the incoming transfer.
+This additional headroom may allow previously queued transfers to be released if they fit within the new daily limit constraint.

+It is important to note that big transfers are not affected by flow canceling and will remain queued.

+### Examples

+Flow canceling is enabled and the Governor is configured as follows:
+* Flow canceling assets: USDC minted on Ethereum
+* Flow canceling corridors: Ethereum <-> Sui

+Transfers:
+* **Transfer 1**: Emitter=Ethereum, Target=Solana, Asset=USDC (Eth)
+* **Transfer 2**: Emitter=Ethereum, Target=Sui, Asset=DAI (Eth)
+* **Transfer 3**: Emitter=Ethereum, Target=Sui, Asset=USDC (Solana)
+* **Transfer 4**: Emitter=Solana, Target=Base, Asset=USDC (Eth)
+* **Transfer 5**: Emitter=Sui, Target=Ethereum, Asset=USDC (Eth)

+Only **Transfer 5** will flow cancel here, reducing the calculated limit on Ethereum.

+* Transfer 1 fails because there is no Ethereum-Solana corridor
+* Transfer 2 fails because DAI is not a flow canceling asset
+* Transfer 3 fails because only USDC minted on Ethereum is enabled
+* Transfer 4 fails because there is no corridor between Solana and Base

 ## Operational Considerations
 ### Extending the release time to have more time to investigate